BellaWhistler/Portfolio/README.md

 Contact Information – Ways to get in touch with me.

 Responsive Design – Fully functional on desktop and mobile devices.

+Cursor: A pretty cursor that's being followed by a trail of colorful circles - unfortunately I have not yet been able to figure out why this effect is not working on my GitHub page :'(

 🛠️ Technologies Used: